ccoutant/dwarf-locations/026-refine-type.md

 cast to accomplish the user's request.

 An advantage of this approach is that it factors well.
-Any portion of a DWARF expression can change the type.
+Any portion of a DWARF expression can change the effective type.
 This includes portions which are called from other DWARF expressions.

 Some members of the GPU team were concerned that this would force all DWARF expressions to have a type and that this type was not limited to base types.
 Many DWARF operations are currently only defined for base types to allow the implementaiton of consumers to be more practically feasable.
-Since the `DW_OP_refine_type` operator is only defined for locations, there is no problem with backward compatibility with DWARF5.
-Furthermore, operators which are currently limited to values and base types do not need to be changed.

-## Alternatives considered

-### Redefine DW_OP_reinterpret

-Remove the restrictions on `DW_OP_reinterpret` that requires the type to be a base type and the one that specifies that "The type of the operand and result type must have the same size in bits".
-Then specify that when the top of the stack is a location, then the object pointed to by that location is understood to have changed type.

-It was thought that this change would be backward compatible with DWARF5 and earlier because all previous uses of DW_OP_reinterpret would be subject to the bit size limitations.
-However, we discovered an incompatibilty.

-    DW_OP_addr 0xf00
-	DW_OP_reinterpret <type>

-In DWARF 5 `DW_OP_reinterpret` would pop a generic-type 0xf00 value and reinterpret it as `type`.
-However, in DWARF6 with locations on the stack `DW_OP_addr` pushes a location.
-Then the object at that location is interpreted as a new type.
-In one case 0xf00 is treated as an object which has the specified type.
-In the other case, whatever is found at 0xf00 is understood to have the specified type.
-It was this behavior that hilighted the problem with confusion between the type of a value on the stack and the type of an object pointed to by a location on the stack.

-### Type lists

-An other alternative that we considered was to create a type list similar to a location list except instead of providing locations it provided reference to type DIEs.

-In most of the examples that we considered, we realized that the change in type was highly correlated with changes in locations.
-For example moving a double to an extended precision floating point register changes both its location and type.
-We dropped this approach when we considered the overhad of having to encode the bounds of the range of PCs for both the type and location's bounds.
-We felt that there were very few cases where the location would stay the same but the type of the object would change.

-### Annotate location list entries

-A refinement of the type list approach that we also seriously considered is to to annotate location list entries with type information for that location.
-We would do this by prefixing entries with `DW_LLE_refined_type` followed by a reference to the type DIE then the normal location list entry.

-    DW_LLE_refined_type( DIE reference to new type)
-    DW_LLE_start_end[PC1 ..
-PC2) DW_OP_reg0

-For variables which do not have a location list we would also add `DW_AT_refined_type`.

-One disadvatage of this approach is that the type of an expression can only be refined at the end of evaluating a location expression.
-This would prevent the type change from being factored into portions of expressions which are called.
-It was limitations similar to this which led to locations on the stack, therefore some members of the GPU team were concerned by that limitation.
-However, this approach was favored by a minority of the GPU team and so this approach is included in its entirety as a alternative for the committee to consider.
+This proposal does not force locations to have types.
+Locations continue to be typeless.
+This changes the context's Current Object's type.

 ## PROPOSAL

-In section 3.4 after the description of DW_OP_regval_type add the following non-nomaltive paragraph:

->    *When the compiler changes the type of a variable and its
->    location is stored in a register, this operation can be used to
->    inform the consumer that its type has changed.
-One such example
->    would be when a double float is promoted to an extended precision
->    floating point number by copying it to an extended precision
->    floating point register.*
+Rename section 3.6 from "Context Query Operations" to "Context Operations"

-In section 3.16 Type Conversions
+In section 3.6 add an operation after `DW_OP_push_lane`

-After DW_OP_reinterpret add a new operator:

 >    DW_OP_refine_type([ULEB] DIE offset for type)
 >
->    <[location] A > → <[location] A with specified type>
+>    `DW_OP_refine_type` changes the effective type of the current
+>    object of the context (See section 3.1 pg.
+49).
+This has the
+>    effect informing the consumer that the type has been changed by
+>    the compiler.
+It takes one operand, which is an ULEB integer that
+>    represents the offset of a debugging information entry for a type
+>    in the current compilation unit.
 >
->    The `DW_OP_refine_type` operation pops the location from the top
->    stack entry.
-It then changes the apparent type of the object
->    found at that location, in effect informing the consumer that the
->    type has been changed by the compiler.
-It takes one operand,
+>    This operator cannot be used in cases where the DWARF expression
+>    doesn't have a current object in its context such as when
+>    evaluating expressions restoring a register as part of CFI.

+In section 7.4.2 add another bullet point below the one concerning `DW_OP_push_object_location` which says:

->    which is an ULEB integer that represents the offset of a
+>    * `DW_OP_refine_type` is not meaningful in an operand of these
->    debugging information entry for a type in the current compilation
+>      instructions because there is no object context whose type can
->    unit.
+>      be changed.

 Add a new section to Appendix D